16 August 2018

 Did you know that afternoon tea dates from the 1840s when it was introduced to stave off hunger pangs between an early lunch and a late supper?
 Afternoon tea is now a treat and, in my house, we often celebrate a special day such as a birthday, an anniversary or Mother’s Day with a particularly luxurious one.
 But the best afternoon tea doesn’t have to cost a fortune because it’s just as easy to enjoy that extravagant experience in your own home.

 For me, less is always more when it comes to afternoon tea.
-I like everything I serve to be as dainty and attractive as possible which is why I love Judge’s range of mini bakeware.
+I like everything I serve to be as dainty and attractive as possible which is why I love Judge’s selection of mini bakeware.
 I use the mini muffin tin (12 cup) and mini bun tin (24 cup) to achieve that elegant, high-end look.

 TOP TIP: enjoy the search and keep looking – although, of course, you may find that the answer was right there at home all the time!